ivy-lang/ivy-bitcoin/ivy-playground/Readme.md

-## Bitcoin Ivy Playground
+## Ivy Playground for Bitcoin

-You can try out the Bitcoin Ivy Playground [here](https://d2w65k0ltszbq7.cloudfront.net/bitcoin).
+You can try out the Ivy Playground for Bitcoin [here](https://d2w65k0ltszbq7.cloudfront.net/bitcoin).

 You can also run the playground locally: